CSFrequency/react-firebase-hooks/database/README.md

 - `options`: (optional) `Object` with the following parameters:
   - `keyField`: (optional) `string` field name that should be populated with the `firebase.database.DataSnapshot.id` property in the returned values.
   - `refField`: (optional) `string` field name that should be populated with the `firebase.database.DataSnapshot.ref` property.
+  - `transform`: (optional) a function that will receive the raw value for each row from the `firebase.database.DataSnapshot.val()` method and converts any fields from the restricted types that Firebase allows to whatever is required by the application.
+See [`transform`](#transform-option) below.

 Returns: